-Financial assets, available-for-sale are subsequently carried at fair value.
+Avaiable-for-sale financial assets are subsequently carried at fair value.
 Loans and receivables are subsequently carried at amortised cost using the effective interest method.

-Interest and dividend income on financial assets, available-for-sale are recognised separately in profit or loss.
-Changes in fair values of available-for-sale equity securities are recognised in the fair value reserve, together with the related currency translation differences.
+Interest and dividend income on available-for-sale financial assets are recognised separately in profit or loss.
+Changes in fair values of available-for-sale equity securities are recognised in other comprehensive income and accumulated in the fair value reserve, together with the related currency translation differences.